-Quick Answer: The cost to move from Charlotte to Dallas averages from $923 to $7,250 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.
+Quick Answer: The cost to move from Charlotte, NC to Dallas, TX averages from $923 to $7,250 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.
 Hiring movers will be on the more expensive side.
 Renting a truck or renting a moving container is usually cheaper but requires more work.

-In this article, we’ll lay out everything you need to know for your upcoming move to Dallas.
+In this article, we’ll lay out everything you need to know for your upcoming move to Dallas, TX.
 But first, here are a few resources if you need immediate answers:

 - Best Charlotte to Dallas movers: We’ve handpicked the best moving companies from Charlotte to Dallas.